TritonDataCenter/rfd/rfd/0026/README.md

 The recommended way to resize NFS volumes is to create a new volume with the desired size and copy the data from the original volume to the new volume.

+## Networking

+### NFS volumes reachable only on fabric networks

+__NFS volumes will be reachable only on fabric networks__.
+The rationale is that only the network provides isolation for NFS volumes, and that it makes using and managing NFS volumes simpler.

+Users should not be able to set firewall rules on NFS volumes and should instead make their NFS volumes available on selected _fabric_ networks.

+Making NFS volumes available on non-fabric networks would, without the ability for users to set firewall rules, potentially make them reachable by other users.

 ## REST APIs